The Beginning

 He called that a win.
 Sort of.

-Just let him be, he really needed one.
+Just let him have this, he really needs one.

-He shuffled out through the front doors, the late afternoon sun warm against his hoodie, the sky painted that perfect shade of lazy blue.
-Waiting by the bike racks, as usual, was Kaelen- earbuds out now, but still blasting the Billy Talent his friend was obsessed with.
+He shuffled out through the front doors, the late afternoon heat making his hoodie a terrible choice.
+Waiting by the bike racks, as usual, was Kaelen, earbuds out now, but still blasting some old indie band his friend was obsessed with.

-"Mind-numbing," Quin replied, immediately.
-"Absolutely barren wasteland of joy.
-I think I became a worse person by just sitting through it.
-Like, I left part of my soul in the second period."
+"Mind-numbing," Quin replied without hesitatiom.
+"Absolutely barren wasteland of joy, I think I became a worse person by just sitting through it."

 Kaelen shrugged, adjusting his bag.
-"It wasn't that bad.
-Kinda peaceful."
+"It's not that bad, kinda peaceful."

 Quin shoved his hands into his hoodie pocket, feeling the soft lump of Mordred still tucked inside, and grinned.